ankerx/portfolio/README.md

 See the website: https://sebx.dev

-My portfolio where you can see my projects, read something about me and send me an email.
+My portfolio and blog where you can see my projects, read my blog posts where Im sharing things about web development and also read something about me or contact me.

 ## 📦 Technologies